Rush Limbaugh executing assigned host duties flawlessly and meeting and surpassing all audience expectations every day.

 What do you do?

-You come out with some stupid thing on feminizes and so forth without explaining it, and she turned the radio off.
+You come out with some stupid thing on feminazis and so forth without explaining it.

 And I've always said, well, it's her problem, not mine.

-The shows what it is.
+The show's what it is.

-It's and actually it's it's your responsibility.
+And actually, it's your responsibility.

 Why are you staring at me, Mr. Snerdley?

-You just you think it's a hopeless cause.
+It's a hopeless cause.

 It's not that I don't like it.

-I just I I categorize this.
+I just, I categorize this.

 Joe Cockery passed away today, 70 years old.

-And there's other Joe Cocker song.
+And there's other, there's another Joe Cocker song.

-Um, no, no, it's not the Dana Wine and Roses.
+It's not the Dana Wine and Roses.

-Uh, what was it?
+What was it?

-Uh the not came into the bathroom window.
+Not came in through the bathroom window.

 Yeah, yeah, yeah.

-So that might that might be one.
+So that might be one.

-But the the song You Are So Beautiful.
+But the song, You Are So Beautiful.

-I'm just gonna say it.
+I'm just going to say it.

 Now, when I was a teenager, you know what song did that?

-I mean, just didn't even need any words.
+I mean, just didn't need any words.

-That's what I said.
+When that song opened, that's what I said.

-Oh, yeah.
+Oh, yeah, yeah.

 And women just melted.

-But I'm all I'm I'm I'm in a distinct minority there.
+But I'm in a distinct minority there.

 Okay.

-Uh anyway, I just wanted to acknowledge those of you listening here and tell you that I love being here when everybody else is off.
+Anyway, I just wanted to acknowledge those of you listening here and tell you that I love being here when everybody else is off.

-Uh it takes me back in a way to the first five, six, seven years of this program when this show was it.
+It takes me back in a way to the first five, six, seven years of this program when this show was it.

-Uh, before all of the spawn and before Fox News and all the bloggers came.
+Before all of the spawn and before Fox News and all the bloggers came.

-So I was and a comforting attitude, nostalgic attitude.
+So I was, and a comforting attitude, nostalgic attitude.

-So I know that some of you listening at work live or off work at live for the first time in a while, and you might have a friend who's you're trying to convert, agreed to listen with you today, and I just want to let you know I'm on my best behavior for that alone.
+So I know that some of you listening at work live or off work at live for the first time in a while, and you might have a friend who's you're trying to convert, agreed to listen with you today.

-My best behavior, by the way, is such, I don't really need to try to uh irritate the left.
+My best behavior, by the way, is such, I don't really need to try to irritate the left.

 It happens by the syllable.